rubinius/rubinius-website-archive/_posts/2014-12-16-rubinius-metrics-meets-influxdb-part2.markdown

 $ brew install caskroom/cask/brew-cask
 ```

-And after that you can use Homebrew-cask to install VirtualBox:
+And after that use Homebrew-cask to install VirtualBox:

 ```sh
 $ brew cask install virtualbox